Vic: Claimant Applies for Adjudication Certificate

-The relevant date for payment of the adjudicated amount is 5 business days after the date on which the adjudicator's determination is served on the respondent, or if the adjudicator determines a later date, such later date.
+The "relevant date" for payment of the adjudicated amount is 5 business days after the date on which the adjudicator's determination is served on the respondent, or such later date as the adjudicator determines.

 The amount due includes:

-- the respondent's share, if any, of the adjudicator fees paid by the claimant; and
+- The respondent's share, if any, of adjudication fees paid by the claimant, including the adjudication certificate fee; and

 Once the relevant date has elapsed, application can be made to Adjudicate Today for the issue of the adjudication certificate.

 Issue of the adjudication certificate is the culmination of the adjudication process.
-Once issued the role of the ANA is at an end.
+Once issued the role of Adjudicate Today is concluded.

 Up to $15,000

 The following notes will assist in the completion of the form.
 Section 1